abingdonpta/abingdonpta/content/programs/donations/index.md

 -->
 ## Mask Drive

-The PTA raises money to buy high-filtration masks to students, and also collects new masks in packaging to provide to students.
+The PTA raised money to buy high-filtration masks to students, and also collected new masks in packaging to provide to students.

 ![Twitter post describing the mask drive](images/1455565332261883910.webp)